10 Best Things To Do in Trinidad, Cuba

 Trinidad’s Casa de la Musica is a popular evening institution in Cuba, and while it isn’t much more than a plaza and staircase with live music and (admittedly great) drink service, it’s absolutely perfect to enjoy a warm Caribbean evening.
 Though it’s in a more touristy area of town, it has a local, authentic feel.

 Just a block away from Plaza Mayor, Casa de la Música is super easy to find.
-We found Trinidad to be great fun, with tons of spots offering live music, and found a good number of places to dance, drink, and hang out during the evening, so if Casa de la Music isn’t your style, no worries – there’s plenty here for you!
+We found Trinidad to be great fun, with tons of spots offering live music and found a good number of places to dance, drink, and hang out during the evening, so if Casa de la Music isn’t your style, no worries – there’s plenty here for you!

 10. Take in the View at Cerro de la Vigia

-This list of the best things to do in Trinidad, Cuba started with a great spot for a stunning, and it has to end with one as well.
+This list of the best things to do in Trinidad, Cuba starts with a great spot for a stunning, and it has to end with one as well.
 With the gorgeous mountains in the distance and the stunning rooftops of the historic center, it’s only fitting!

 Take the easy 25-minute hike up this hillside just outside of central Trinidad for gorgeous views of the hillsides, with sweeping vistas reaching as far as the ocean.
 While you won’t get as great a view of the actual city from this spot, it’s a great complement to the view from the bell tower at the Iglesia y Convento de San Franciso.

 Make sure to come prepared with sunscreen and a hat, and try to plan your visit for the morning or as the sun starts to set to escape the hot Cuban sun.
-The path is quite well-defined, and with a radio tower at the top of the hill its easy to keep your endpoint in view as you hike.
+The path is quite well-defined, and with a radio tower at the top of the hill it is easy to keep your endpoint in view as you hike.